 Portions of this material first appeared in “Flight Training” magazine.

-**Flight schools and CFIs are invited to download the above content as a free printable Become a CFI flyer, for recruiting purposes.
+**Flight schools, CFIs, and aspiring Flight Instructors are invited to download and reproduce the above content as a free printable Become a CFI flyer, for informational and recruiting purposes.

 Finally, I thought you’d enjoy this neat little video about my buddy Freddie Gibbs, the flight instructor I go to for recurrent training.
 Captures hints of what makes a great instructor, and the joys to be derived from doing it.

 For more guidance on this topic, see Greg’s book, The Savvy Flight Instructor Second Edition, available in print and ebook.